 Spaying is a term that describes the ovariohysterectomy, or the removal of portions of the reproductive system of a female dog.
 Neutering is a term that describes the castration, or the removal of the testicles of a male dog.
 Veterinarians perform these surgical procedures, which render dogs incapable of reproducing.

 Over the past several decades, our veterinary team has successfully performed spay and neuter procedures on countless dogs of all breeds and ages.
-While we do not consider spay and neuter procedures to be "routine" and all general anesthesia procedures have a risk of complications, spay and neuter procedures are considered safe and are strongly recommended by all major veterinary organizations including the ASPCA and the Animal Humane Society.
+While we do not consider spay and neuter procedures "routine" and all general anesthesia procedures have a risk of complications, spay and neuter procedures are considered safe and are strongly recommended by all major veterinary organizations including the ASPCA and the Animal Humane Society.

 A Responsible And Caring Spay And Neuter Clinic

-For most people the thought of their puppy undergoing a surgical procedure under sedation can be frightening.
+For most people, the thought of their puppy undergoing a surgical procedure under sedation can be frightening.
 We understand that this can be scary for caring dog owners and want to assure you that your puppy will be cared for by the most capable and caring medical professionals.

 All puppies will receive pain medications before the procedure begins.
 Our anesthesia and patient care protocols will be tailored to your puppy's breed and size.
 While your puppy is under anesthesia, our veterinary staff will monitor a number of vital signs.
 The surgery will be performed by our veterinarians who have many years of surgical experience.